-Table 38.6: Landscape Assessment Matters for Discretionary Activities in the Open Space and Recreation Zones d. the proposed activity or development will not reduce the visual amenity values of the wider landscape (not just the immediate landscape); e. structures will not be located where they will break the line and form of any ridges, hills and slopes; any carparking, access, lighting, earthworks and landscaping will not reduce the visual amenity of the landscape.
+Table 38.6: Landscape Assessment Matters for Discretionary Activities in the Open Space and Recreation Zones i.
+Whether the elements identified in (a) and (b) are shared and recognised; ii.
+Cultural and spiritual values for Tangata whenua; iii.
+Historical and heritage associations.
+The Council acknowledges that Tangata Whenua beliefs and values for a specific location may not be known without input from iwi. d.
+In the context of (a) to (c) above, the degree to which the proposed activit development will affect the existing landscape quality and character, inclu whether the proposed activity or development accords with or degra landscape quality and character, and to what degree.
+38.15.1.2 Effects on visual amenity In considering whether the potential visibility of the proposed activity or developm will maintain and enhance visual amenity, values the Council shall be satisfied that: a. the extent to which the proposed activity or development detracts from visual amenity values as viewed from public roads and other public places; b. the proposed development will not be visually prominent such that it detracts from public or private views of and within Outstanding Natural Features and Landscapes; c. the proposal will be appropriately integrated, screened or hidden from view by elements that are in keeping with the character of the landscape; d. the proposed activity or development will not reduce the visual amenity values of the wider landscape (not just the immediate landscape); e. structures will not be located where they will break the line and form of any ridges, hills and slopes; • any carparking, access, lighting, earthworks and landscaping will not reduce the visual amenity of the landscape.
 38.15.2 Rural Character Landscapes (RCL) 38.15.2.1 Effects on landscape quality and character The following shall be taken into account: a. where the site is adjacent to or nearby an Outstanding Natural Feature or Landscape, whether and the extent to which the proposed development will adversely affect the quality and character of the adjacent Outstanding Natural Feature or Landscape; b. whether and the extent to which the scale and nature of the proposed activity or development will degrade the quality and character of the Open Space Zone or the surrounding Rural Character Landscape; c. whether the design and any landscaping would be compatible with or would enhance the quality and character of the Open Space Zone or the Rural Character Landscape.
-38.15.2.2 Effects on visual amenity: Whether the activity or development will result in a loss of the visual amenity of the Open Space Zone or the Rural Character Landscape, having regard to whether and the extent to which: a. the visual prominence of the proposed development from any public places will reduce visual amenity; b. the proposed development is likely to be visually prominent such that it detracts from private views; any screening or other mitigation by any proposed method such as earthworks and/or new planting will detract from or obstruct views of the Rural Character Landscape from both public and private locations; the proposed development is enclosed by any confining elements of topography and/or vegetation and the ability of these elements to reduce visibility from public and private locations; e. any proposed carparking, planting, lighting, earthworks and landscaping will reduce visual amenity, with particular regard to elements which are inconsistent with the existing natural topography and patterns; 38.15.2.3 Tangata Whenua, biodiversity and geological values: a. whether and to what extent the proposed development will degrade Tangata Whenua values including Tōpuni or nohoanga, indigenous biodiversity, geologica or geomorphological values or features and, the positive effects any proposed or existing protection or regeneration of these values or features will have.
+38.15.2.2 Effects on visual amenity: